middlebury/styleguide/_editorial/a.md

 `Middlebury Magazine Short Story Prize`

 **Axinn Center at Starr Library**; Donald E. Axinn ’51, Litt.
-D. ’89 Center for Literary and Cultural Studies at Starr Library (See Named Buildings)
+D. ’89 Center for Literary and Cultural Studies at Starr Library (See Named Buildings for guidelines on how to refer to this building)